 Spooktacular Sportsball is a resurrection tournament: no players gain any improvements from SPP earned in any of their matches, and any players injured or killed during a match are returned to full health for the next round.
 Likewise, any rotters, zombies or thralls gained by killing opposition players are not carried forward into subsequent rounds.

 For the weekend, as the fog creeps in from the sea and visibility drops, and the local peasants hide, terrified, the weather table deviates from the Blood Bowl norm.
-The first match will be played using the Coastal weather table from Death Zone (2020), followed by the Night weather table, and culminating in the most haunted weather we can think of.
-As is traditional at Evergreen Lanes, the top table rolls for (and is blamed by everyone else for) the weather at the start of each round for all matches.
+The first match will be played using the Coastal weather table from Death Zone (2020), followed by the Night weather table, and culminating in the most haunted weather we can think of, the Creepy Castle weather from Spike!
+16. As is traditional at Evergreen Lanes, the top table rolls for (and is blamed by everyone else for) the weather at the start of each round for all matches.

 Special Guest Star Players

 Inspired by the Squig and other fun guys (see what we did there?) at the 2021 Chaos Cup, there’s a special guest star player, complete with an extra-special special rule, for the final round of the Spooktacular that everyone gets to roster.
 If we make it as far as four years of Spooktaculars, we might even have all the guest players make a special appearance.

 For the inaugural Spooktacular in 2021, all coaches received a commemorative chainsaw-wielding maniac courtesy of the lovely people at Punga.
 This was the one and only Slicey McSlicerface

 For the second running of the Spooktacular in 2022, Jackie O’Lantern, a pumpkin-flinging madman for all coaches to use during the final match of the tournament.

 For the third running of the Spooktacular, Garlicky Gary makes an appearance.